What’s in Season?

 Shop our 99%+ Certified Organic Produce Department.

 At BriarPatch Food Co-op, supporting organic local and regional farms is at the heart of what we do.
 We are a community-owned cooperative and understand the importance of direct farmer relationships to build a resilient food system.
 At the Patch, you’ll find a colorful array and diverse selection of beautiful, fresh and delicious fruits and veggies all year long.
 We take great pride in knowing our farmers by name.
 How do we define what is local?
+Take a look at our featured Holiday All-Stars:

 Local = Watershed